-Warner the case of Bruffet v.
-Communications, Inc., 62 the plaintiff brought suit based on a claim of handicap discrimination, a violation of PHRA.
-63 The court ruled no public policy exception would be found for three reasons.
-First, Pennsylvania is a state which takes a constrictive view of the public policy Second, to allow the suit would exception. circumvent required administration procedures of the PHRA.
+the case of Bruffet v.
+Warner In Communications, Inc., $^{62}$ the plaintiff brought suit based on a claim of handicap discrimination, a violation of PHRA.
+The court ruled no public policy exception would be found for three reasons.
+First, Pennsylvania is a state which takes a constrictive view of the public policy exception.
+Second, to allow the suit would circumvent the required administration procedures of the PHRA.
 Third, Pennsylvania cases allowing exception to at-will employment based on public policy exceptions involve instances where statutory remedies did not exist.
-64